victoria-id/victoria_id_check_id_sdk_ios/readme.md

 #### Installing via Xcode

 1. Select `File` -> `Add Packages...` in the Xcode menu bar.
-2. Search for Victoria ID Check SDK package using the following URL:
+2. Search for the 'Victoria-ID - ID check - SDK' package using the following URL:

    ```
    https://github.com/victoria-id/victoria_id_check_id_sdk_ios
    ```
-3. Click _Add Package_ to add the SDK to your Xcode project and confirm.
+3. Click `[ Add package ]` to add the SDK to your Xcode project and confirm.

 #### Installing via Package.swift